Debra Winger: Acting

-In 1995 Winger decided to take a hiatus from acting.
-In 2002 she said, "I wanted out for years.
+In 1995, Winger decided to take a hiatus from acting.
+In 2002, she said, "I wanted out for years.
 I got sick of hearing myself say I wanted to quit.
 It's like opening an interview with 'I hate interviews!'
 Well, get out!
 I stopped reading scripts and stopped caring.
 People said, 'We miss you so much.'
 But in the last six years, tell me a film that I should have been in.
-The few I can think of, the actress was so perfect".
+The few I can think of the actress was so perfect".
 After making Forget Paris in 1995, she was absent from the screen for six years before returning in 2001 with Big Bad Love, written and directed by her husband, Arliss Howard.
 The film was also Winger's debut as a producer.

 During her film hiatus, Winger had the female lead in the American Repertory Theater's stage production of Anton Chekhov's play Ivanov from November 1999 to January 2000.

 Rosanna Arquette made a critically acclaimed documentary film, Searching for Debra Winger, that was released in 2002 after Winger returned to film acting.
 Winger subsequently starred in the films Radio, Eulogy, and Sometimes in April, and received positive reviews for portraying Anne Hathaway's estranged mother in Rachel Getting Married.

-Winger earned an Emmy Award nomination for her title role as the mother of a Columbine shooting victim in the 2005 television film Dawn Anna, directed by Arliss Howard.
+Winger earned an Emmy Award nomination for her title role as the mother of a Columbine shooting victim in the 2005 television film Dawn Anna, directed by her husband.
 In 2010 she returned to television, making a guest appearance as a high school principal in an episode of Law & Order.
 She also joined the cast of HBO's In Treatment as one of the three patients featured in the third season.

-In 2013 Winger starred in three episodes of In the Woods, the first installment of Jennifer Elster's multimedia, experimental film series The Being Experience, also including Terrence Howard, Dave Matthews, Rufus Wainwright, Karen Black, Will Shortz, Liya Kebede, Questlove, Famke Janssen, Moby, Gale Harold, Paz de la Huerta, Jorgen Leth, Rosie Perez, Aubrey de Grey, and Alan Cumming.
+In 2013, Winger starred in three episodes of In the Woods, the first installment of Jennifer Elster's multimedia, experimental film series The Being Experience, also including Terrence Howard, Dave Matthews, Rufus Wainwright, Karen Black, Will Shortz, Liya Kebede, Questlove, Famke Janssen, Moby, Gale Harold, Paz de la Huerta, Jorgen Leth, Rosie Perez, Aubrey de Grey, and Alan Cumming.
 From 2016 to 2020, Winger starred opposite Sam Elliott and Ashton Kutcher in the Netflix multi-cam comedy The Ranch.

 In 2017, Winger had a cameo as Supreme Court Justice Elena Kagan in the TV miniseries When We Rise.
 The same year, she starred in her first romantic lead after many years in The Lovers.
 She has continued to acquire roles in other feature films, such as Tiger City, released in 2018.